DATA PROTECTION AND WEBSITE POLICY

 - Where the institution is legally obliged to disclose the data (eg HESA and HESES returns, ethnic minority and disability monitoring);

-- Where disclosure of data is required for the performance of a contract (eg informing a student's LEA or sponsor of course changes/withdrawal etc).
+- Where disclosure of data is required for the performance of a contract (eg submitting a students data to an external governing body for assessment, etc).

 The Act permits certain disclosures without consent so long as the information is requested for one or more of the following purposes: